Damzwan/sketchmate/src/assets/docs/pen.md

-The pen tool lets you bring your imagination to the canvas.
-Here's how to use it:
+## Pen Tool Guide

+To draw with the pen tool:

-1. Select the pen tool to start drawing.
+1. Tap the pen tool to start.
-2. Want to change things up?
-Click the pen tool again to access the following settings:
+2. Adjust settings by tapping the pen tool again:
-    - **Stroke width**: Make your lines thin as a whisper or bold as a shout.
+   - **Stroke width**: Modify line thickness.
+   - **Transparency**: Adjust opacity.
-    - **Brush type**: Choose the style that suits your vision.
+   - **Brush type**: Pick a style.
+   - **Stroke Color**: Select a color.

+**Tip**: On a PC, the cursor reflects the brush settings for precise drawing.

-    - **Stroke Color**: Pick the perfect shade to bring your creation to life.
+Close the menu to retain your settings.

-Once you're done tweaking, close the menu.
-Your settings will be saved and ready for your next masterpiece.